Arthur Symons: Life

-In 1902, Symons made a selection from his earlier verse, published as Poems.
+In 1902, Symons published a selection of his earlier verse as Poems.
 He translated from the Italian of Gabriele D'Annunzio The Dead City (1900) and The Child of Pleasure (1898), and from the French of Émile Verhaeren The Dawn (1898).
 To The Poems of Ernest Dowson (1905) he prefixed an essay on the deceased poet, who was a kind of English Verlaine and had many attractions for Symons.

+In early 1908, Symons received news that a translated version of his play Tristan and Iseult: A Play in Four Acts (1917) was to be put on in Italy.
+Symons and his wife decided to tour Europe that autumn.
+While in Venice, Symons began to become overstimulated and feverish, and soon left his wife behind while travelling between several different hotels around the region.
+His letters to friends and family were vastly different from his previous work.
+After wandering lost through the countryside for two days, suffering fatigue and symptoms of madness, he was found and arrested by two Italian soldiers and held in prison in Ferrara.
+His wife soon located him, and within a few months he was transferred from an Italian ward to a doctor's care back in England.

-In 1909 Symons suffered a psychotic breakdown, and published very little new work for a period of more than twenty years.
+After Symons' psychotic breakdown, he published little new work for more than twenty years.
 His wife Rhoda took over the management of his affairs.
-His Confessions: A Study in Pathology (1930) has a moving description of his breakdown and treatment.
+His Confessions: A Study in Pathology (1930) describes his breakdown and treatment.

+Most of Symons' work as a critic was published between 1903 and 1906 in publications such as Weekly Critical Review, the Saturday Review, and Outlook.
+In 1925, Symons published his book, Studies on Modern Painters, using many of the articles he wrote for Weekly Critical Review and Outlook.

 In 1918, Vanity Fair magazine published Symons' Baudelarian essay, "The Gateway to an Artificial Paradise: The Effects of Hashish and Opium Compared."
-On one occasion between 1889 and 1895, John Addington Symonds, Ernest Dowson, and "some of Symons’ lady friends from the ballet all tried hashish during an afternoon tea given by Symons in his rooms at Fountain Court."
+On one occasion between 1889 and 1895, John Addington Symonds, Ernest Dowson, and "some of Symons' lady friends from the ballet all tried hashish during an afternoon tea given by Symons in his rooms at Fountain Court."

-His wife died in Tenterden Kent in 1936; Symons died probably in the same house (Island Cottage, Back Street, Kingsgate) in 1945.
+His wife died in Tenterden, Kent, in 1936; Symons likely died in the same house (Island Cottage, Back Street, Kingsgate) in 1945.